Black-History Month in Staunton

 - Willis McGlascoe Carter was an NAACP leader who was born into slavery in 1852.
 He became a principal in Augusta County’s segregated public schools.
 He led the Augusta County Teachers’ Association and edited the Southern Tribune, an African-American newspaper.
 Carter helped create the Negro Industrial and Educational Association of Virginia.
 He’s buried in Fairview Cemetery.

-- Born in 1898, Dr. Charles J. Waller served as regional vice-president of the National Medical Association.
+- Born in 1898, Dr. Charles J. Waller served as regional vice president of the National Medical Association.
 He practiced medicine in Staunton for many years without hospital privileges.
 Later, he became a member of the King’s Daughters’ staff and was elected president.
 He was also the first African-American to run for Staunton’s city council.

 - Captain William Green Jr. was born in 1920 and graduated from Booker T. Washington High School in 1939.
 He joined the U.S. Army Air Corps and became one of the famed Tuskegee Airmen, one of our country’s first Black aviators.
 He flew 123 wartime missions in Europe and earned a Distinguished Flying Cross, an Air Medal with six oak leaf clusters, E.T.O. ribbons with three battle stars, and the Purple Heart.

 - Born in 1940, Rita Wilson was Staunton’s first Black councilwoman.
-She served 16 years as a member and vice mayor of city council.
+She served 16 years as a member and vice mayor of the city council.
 She also served on the school board and the board of the Frontier Culture Museum.